rochester-rcl/resurrect3d/README.md

 #### Saving Tools Settings
 A model's owner can save any of the tool settings (lights, shaders, materials) from the main viewer interface by clicking the *save tool settings* option on the toolbar.
 Once saved, all of these settings will be loaded when a user views the model.

+#### Sharing the Model
+A model's owner (or any user if *Enable User Embed* is turned on) can generate an iframe to embed the viewer in another webpage via the *share* button on the toolbar.

 #### Adding Annotations
 To add annotations to a model, a user must a) be logged in and b) own the model they wish to annotate.
 When logged in, there will be an additional button under tools -- annotations: